 - 1. I do think we have done a bad job internally and with our OEMs in focusing on their workstation business.
 I can't remember the number now, but I was surprised that they were still as strong as they were.
-There is no reason for this other than poor focus and poor marketing. - 2.
+There is no reason for this other than poor focus and poor marketing - 2.
 I think your point about XML vs. Java is quite good.
 The truth is that Java is yesterday's news.
 Java is weak for two reasons.
 First, it is a single language you get no choice; no innovation.
 We have been saying that for some time.
 But, second, the programming model today that is hot is "model based programming" using XML, XSP, XSL, etc. is one we have communicated at all.
 This new level of programming offers incredible gains in programmer efficiency and device independence above what something like Java can do.
-If we can put together the reach+richness implementation (which I am more hopeful about recently) then I think we could move into a thoughtleadership level in this area.
+If we can pull together the reach+richness implementation (which I am more hopeful about recently) then I think we could move into a thoughtleadership level in this area.
 This is yet to be seen, but I do see it may be possible. - 3.
 Our quality has been used against us recently as you point out.
 It will take a lot of work to turn this around.
 However, I think with Windows 2000 we are in a really good position. - 4.
 We absolutely need to get thought leadership on e-site.
 We need to make it clear that industry standard hardware will overrun them, but more importantly there is in addition another model that is even more powerful.
-Management is the key here. - 5.1 believe that SUN has used scale, reliability so far out of the abilities.
-I think that management will be next.
-Shame on us if we don't get moving here.
+Management is the key here.